Hammersmith Bridge repairs

 Major repair works to the bridge are expected to start in late 2018.

-The precise scope of the works will be assessed in the coming months.
+The precise scope of the works is currently being assessed by our specialist contractors.
 Exact timescales and costs for the refurbishment will be confirmed once this assessment work has been completed.

 The refurbishment work will include overall strengthening of the structure and an improved road surface, benefitting motorists and cyclists.

 Ahead of this work, two week-long sets of interim repairs were completed in February and October 2017.
 We hope these repairs will keep the bridge operational until the full refurbishment works start.
-The works included repair of the deck and road surface panels.
+The works included replacing 240 of the bridge's 999 deck and road surface panels.

 Who's responsible for the bridge?